-We're sure your staff are being honest about their movements, but wouldn't you like to have pinpoint accurate information on their activities?
-You could use this to drive efficiencies, improve on reporting to customers etc. The difference between calling a driver who reports they think they are only 10 minutes away from their destination and knowing they are precisely 20 minutes away (because the GPS knows) adds up on a daily basis.
+We're sure your staff are being honest about their movements, but wouldn't you like to have to pinpoint accurate information on their activities?
+You could use this to drive efficiencies, improve reporting to customers etc. The difference between calling a driver who reports they think they are only 10 minutes away from their destination and knowing they are precisely 20 minutes away (because the GPS knows) adds up on a daily basis.
 This is the difference between happy, returning customers and ones who walk away because they don't trust you.
-And therefore the difference between profit and loss.
+And therefore, the difference between profit and loss.

-Again, it's not about tracking the workforce as people, but tracking the jobs they are doing.
+Again, it's not about tracking the workforce as people but tracking the jobs they are doing.
 Although some companies have had problems explaining this to their workforce, most workers are absolutely happy to use GPS tracking systems, just as long as the limitations and uses are clearly laid out by the PR department.

 Really?
 Some people do make this bold claim.
 They will cite their use of mobiles, maybe pagers and, of course, they do have their uses - but they also have their limitations.
-You'll never get calculations on fuel consumption along a planned journey, or constant, real-time updates on the driver's ETA.
-Add to that how easily mobiles can be damaged or simply drop out of signal range...why would anyone trust their business has all the information it needs, when there's a much better way of doing things?
+You'll never get calculations on fuel consumption along a planned journey or constant, real-time updates on the driver's ETA.
+Add to that how easily mobiles can be damaged or drop out of signal range...why would anyone trust their business has all the information it needs when there's a much better way of doing things?

 It is too expensive for us to invest in